nosnoc/nosnoc/organization_proposal/organization_proposal_alt_2.md

 + `step_equilibration()`: Creates step equilibration constriants.

 ### `DiscretizationOptions`
-Options class used to discretize a DCS and create an MPCC.
+(Armin: for now all nosnoc options in a single class) Options class used to discretize a DCS and create an MPCC.

 Properties: